NamPE286/DemonListVN-v3-api/README.md

 #### Steps

-- Use service like Azure container app or Google cloud run and deploy this docker image `ghcr.io/nampe286/dlvn-api-v3-ghcr:latest`
+- Use service like Azure container app or Google cloud run and deploy this docker image `ghcr.io/nampe286/dlvn-api-v3-ghcr:latest`.
-- Define all environment variable mentioned in `.env.example`
+- Define all environment variable mentioned in `.env.example`.
 - You are ready to go!

 ### Deploy modified version of this repo